 Chop the olives and hot peppers until very fine, and add them to the cooked onion.
 Stir in the spices and set aside.
 (Note: You can make the onion filling a day in advance and refrigerate until needed.

 Make the msemen dough.
-Divide it into about 20 (or another even number) of balls, and divide the onion filling into the same number of portions.
+Divide it into about 20 (or another even number) of balls, and divide the onion filling into half that number of portions.

 On an oiled surface, using as much oil on the dough as necessary, spread a ball of dough into a paper-thin circle.
 Place one portion of filling in the center of the dough.
-(Or, you can distribute the filling over the entire surface of the dough.)
 Fold the dough into thirds like a letter, and then fold each end of the dough into the center to make a square.
 The filling should now be enclosed.

-Spread another ball of dough into a thin circle, and place the folded msemen in the center.
-(If you turn the folded msemen over and rotate it one quarter turn the dough will be distributed more evenly in the final product.)
+Spread another ball of dough into a thin circle, and place the folded msemen upside down in the center, so that the thicker, folded side is face-down.
+(If you also rotate the folded msemen one quarter turn, the dough will be distributed more evenly in the final product.)
 Fold the second circle of dough as you did the first, to enclose the first msemen.

 Set the stuffed msemen on an oiled tray and repeat the process with the remaining dough: stuff one layer of dough, and then enclose the folded dough in another layer of dough.